Frequently asked questions

 In wheelchair rugby games if you tip out you are not allowed to right yourself as you see in basketball.
 Please wait for assistance.

-If a female is on court then the team gains 0.5 points onto the total team number allowed.
+If a female is on court then the team gains additional points allowance depending on the verison played.

-The first four sessions are free so you have nothing to lose.
-It is then £30 a month
+• The first four sessions are free so you have nothing to lose.
+It is then £30 a month with an annual subscription to our National Gioverning Body GBWR